humanmade/altis-documentation/other-docs/guides/code-review/standards.md

 *Sniff: `WordPress.Security.PluginMenuSlug`*

 `__FILE__` should not be used in admin menu slugs, as it exposes information to users about the underlying filesystem.
-While this is not a security issue directly, it can make issue escalation much easier, so is to be avoided as part of a security-in-depth mentality.
+While this is not a security issue directly, it can make privilege escalation much easier, so is to be avoided as part of a security-in-depth mentality.

 ### Do not output debugging information {#development-functions}